apache/arrow-site/committers.md

 * These contributions to the project should be consistent in quality and sustained over time, typically on the order of 6 months or more.

-* Assistance growing the size and health of the community via constructive and respectful interactions with the rest of the community.
-Maintaining a professional and diplomatic approach and try to find consensus amongst other community members.
+* Assistance growing the size and health of the community via constructive, respectful, and consensus driven interactions, as described in our [Code of Conduct] and [the Apache Way].

 The mechanics of how the process works is [documented here].
 If you feel you should be offered committer privileges, but have not been,